-With the oil price close to a six-month high, and BP's well-documented problems now seemingly having passed, the sector has rallied 13.8% in the last three months, a performance only bettered by the basic materials sector.
-That the sector remains in negative territory (down 1.2%) on a 12-month view appears to create an opportunity, while valuation (c 13x 2011 earnings) is also supportive.
+With the oil price at recent highs and BP's well-documented problems now seemingly passed, the sector has rallied 13.7% in the last three months, a performance only bettered by the basic materials sector.
+That the sector is now in positive territory (up 2.43% in 2010) on a 12-month view appears to create an opportunity, while valuation (c 9x 2011 earnings) is also supportive.

-While these factors may help drive some further near-term performance (and the Saudi Oil Minister has said on record that he sees oil in a "comfort zone" of \$70-90/barrel), we are concerned that the macro prognosis appears to be deteriorating.
+While these factors may help drive some further near-term performance (and the Saudi oil minister has said on record that he sees oil in a "comfort zone" of \$70-90/barrel), we are concerned that the macro prognosis appears to be deteriorating.
 Our team discussed the outlook in a recent note (see "The market remains well supplied", 15 October), but supply and demand remain imbalanced, while inventories stand at close to record levels.